matt-l-01/bids-correction/README.md

-  --skip-log          Do not generate the log by default (only useful if log already generated). (default: False) --only-intendedfor  Run ONLY the IntendedFor fix functions. (default: False) --no-links          Do NOT create hard links for run-# fixes; copy full files instead. (default: False)
+  --skip-log          Do not generate the log by default (only useful if log already generated). (default: False) --only-intendedfor  Run ONLY the IntendedFor fix functions. (default: False) --no-links          Do NOT create hard links for run-# fixes; copy full files instead. (default: False) --threads THREADS   Number of threads to use for multi-threaded pulling operation.
+Only for pulling json data. (default: 8)
 ```

 ## Requirements